KassiePapasotiriou/sp500ownership/README.md

----
-title: Exploration of the S&P 500 stock ownership in Robinhood
+# Exploration of the S&P 500 stock ownership in Robinhood
-author: Jingwen Du, Kassiani Papasotiriou
+Jingwen Du, Kassiani Papasotiriou
----

-This is our final project github repo.

 We are looking to explore any patterns in S&P 500 stock ownership on the financial app Robinhood  between Aug 2018 - Aug 2020.